 The best sign that there's Formosan termites or Native subterranean termites on your property is by witnessing a termite swarm.
 Each year, typically in the spring, winged reproductive termites emerge from the colony with the purpose of mating and creating new colonies.

 You will not find termites nesting within the pieces of wood they are feeding on.
 Instead, they travel back and forth from their nest to food source(s) each day.
 Native termites nest in moist soil in the ground while Formosan termites nest both in the ground and above the ground.
 You'll often find their aerial nests (carton nests) on rooftops, particularly on buildings with a flat roof or in wall voids.

 How do I get rid of termites?

-Get rid of termites from your property by reaching out to River City Termite & Pest Control.
+Get rid of termites from your property by reaching out to River City Termite & Pest Control for a termite inspection.
 We are happy to work with you to ensure that your Baton Rouge area home or business is kept free of termites.
 To learn more about our home pest control or commercial pest control services, give us a call today!

 How can I prevent termites in the future?